 So, today back to the zip n’ zap regimen (Rad Chemo).
 This is the most consuming day of the week, where I’m hit with both.
 The rest of the day is pretty much a wash.
 It’s hard to kayak the Ompompanoosuc or ride the Harley with a running IV, though I think I’d be willing to try it as a compensated university study in fluid motion variables (Are you listening, Dartmouth?)

 Today, two new pics (and I hope a life-saving fun fact) for you.
 We’ll leave my cancer somatics lie for now.
 Everything’s going according to Plan A.

 Here’s a pic of a Black Swallowtail caterpillar that’s taken up munching residence in the porch parsley.
 Fun fact: caterpillar butterfly poop is called “frass.”
 There.
-Now, there's your tomorrow.
+Now, there's your tomorrow, no extra charge.
 You’re welcome.
 I wouldn't frass you!